LSSNCA Operations and Resettlement

 How can I make the greatest impact?

-Thank you for asking!
-A financial impact, no matter how large or small, makes a huge impact on arriving families.
-By financially supporting our Afghan Allies, you provide for their greatest needs and essential costs upon arrival including immediate housing, supplies, transportation, and food.
-You can make a donation here.
+A financial donation, no matter how large or small, makes a huge impact.
+Financial support provides Afghan Allies support for their greatest needs and essential costs upon arrival including immediate housing, supplies, transportation, and food.

 How many Afghan refugees are you expecting to resettle in the D.C.
 Metro area?

-As of August 1, LSSNCA has resettled approximately 800 Afghan Allies and arrivals are continuing at a steady rate as more families are processed and complete medical screenings.
-LSSNCA is expected to resettle upwards of 2,500 refugees in 2022.
+As of July 1, LSSNCA has resettled 1,930 Afghan Allies and arrivals are continuing at a steady rate as more families are processed and complete medical screenings.
+LSSNCA is expected to resettle upwards of 2,400 refugees in 2022.

 What sources of funding does LSSNCA receive to support new neighbors?

 LSSNCA receives funding through state and federal contracts to support new neighbors in initial resettlement and longer-term integration.
 As this funding is limited, we rely on community-based support including individual monetary donations, public and private foundation support, and in-kind contributions.
-In particular, in their journey towards self-sufficiency, one of the greatest needs for new neighbors is rental assistance given the high cost of living in the D.C.
-Metro Area.
+In particular, in their journey towards self-sufficiency, one of the greatest needs for new neighbors is rental assistance.
+Consider joining us as a Good Neighbor partner to aid in a family's resettlment.

 Why is temporary housing needed?